Spireblades/chrubuntu/README.md

 <h4>Step 4: Press CTRL-ALT-RIGHT ARROW in that order to open the VT2 shell.</h4>

-<h4>Step 5: Sign in as user 'chronos' and don't try entering a password, as one should not exist</h4>
+<h4>Step 5: Sign in as user 'chronos' and don't try entering a password, as one should not exist.
+If one does, use shimboot to access a Linux terminal, then continue the process below.</h4>

 <h4>Step 6: Input this long script into the terminal: <em>cd; curl -LOk mrchromebox.tech/firmware-util.sh && sudo bash firmware-util.sh</em>, then press enter.</h4>